Below are answers to some of the most frequently asked questions about account issues.Expand all Collapse all

 As outlined in our Terms and Conditions, Google will use its sole discretion when determining instances of invalid click activity.

-If you previously participated in AdSense and your account was disabled for invalid click activity, you cannot participate in the AdMob programme.
+If you previously participated in AdSense and your account was disabled for invalid click activity, you cannot participate in AdMob.

 We're always willing to work with you to resolve any issues you may have.